jon-marks/Yet-Another-Sudoku/docs/source/01-introduction.rst

 .. topic:: Sudoku Rule

-   A Sudoku Puzzle has a unique solution where each cell in the 9 x 9 grid contains a value between 1 and 9 that only occcurs once in each of the 9 rows, 9 columns, and 9 - 3 x 3 boxes.
+   A Sudoku Puzzle has a unique solution where each cell in the 9 x 9 grid contains a value between 1 and 9 that only occurs once in each of the 9 rows, 9 columns, and 9 - 3 x 3 boxes.

 Sudoku Facts
 ============